dentsusoken/build-and-scan-image/README.md

 You, including projects in ISID, must take all responsibility caused by using this action.

-Especially, this action uses some forementioned tools internally.
+Especially, this action uses some forementioned tools and service internally.
 You must understand it and take all responsibility about it too.

 ### Commercial usage
 Some of trivy's data sources, especially for programing language, are only licensed for non-commercial usage.
 See following sites for more details.